dyakonoff/cuba-validation/README.md

 _**Figure XX:** Creating listeners in CUBA studio_

-Which allows you to create both interfaces and managed beans for listeners with empty methods inmplementations.
+Which allows you to create both interfaces and managed beans for listeners with empty methods implementations.

-For entity listeners you can specify what kind of [8 events](https://doc.cuba-platform.com/manual-6.9/entity_listeners.html) you'd like to process.
+For entity listeners you can specify what kind of [eight events](https://doc.cuba-platform.com/manual-6.9/entity_listeners.html) you'd like to process.
 However, for data validation `BeforeInsertEntityListener` and `BeforeUpdateEntityListener` are the two most important.

 ![Figure XX: Entity listener designer](resources/entity_listener_editor.png)